-Risk of Deterioration in Investment Conditions Near Retirement

-For a given amount of money the level of pension secured for a member will depend upon investment conditions at retirement.
-A sharp deterioration in these conditions in the period just prior to retirement will have a substantial impact on the benefits provided.
+Risk of Deterioration in Investment Conditions Near Retirement conditions at retirement.
+A sharp deterioration in these conditions in the period just prior to retirement will have a substantial impact in the benefits provided.
 To protect against this, the Trustee has made a lifestyle strategy, the ITB Drawdown, which targets drawdown at retirement.